Grish8/real-estate-management/README.md

-To See how the Usser interface of website,
+To See how the user interface of website,
 <br>first run:
 npm install vite